-I am a new Assistant Professor at the University of Maryland.
+I am an Assistant Professor at the University of Maryland.
 I am looking for ambitious, motivated PhD and undergraduate students to work with.
 If you're interested in systems and network security, then:

 I also helped design and run the Build it, break it, fix it secure programming competition that gives students firsthand experience with building secure code.All My Classes

-I was the General Chair for the ACM Symposium on SDN Research (SOSR) 2017 and for HotNets 2013.
+I was the General Chair for ACM Internet Measurement Conference (IMC) 2021", the ACM Symposium on SDN Research (SOSR) 2017, and HotNets 2013.
 I regularly serve on program committees and NSF panels, and have also visited Congress to discuss increasing nationwide funding for scientific research.All Service